jncox/calm/calm_windows_blueprint/calm_windows_blueprint.rst

 Enter a **Description** in the Description field.
 Select **Calm** from the **Project** drop down menu and click **Proceed**.

-Click **Proceed** to continue.

 Click **Credentials >** :fa:`plus-circle` and enter **both** of the following credentials:

 .. note::

   You'll likely notice that both credentials have the same username and password.
 For this reason, we technically could use a single credential.
-However, in the real world it is extremely unlikely (and a security concern) that both your User VMs and your Domain credentials are the exact same.
+However, in the real world it is extremely unlikely (and unwise) that both your User VMs and your Domain credentials are the exact same.
 For that reason, we'll leave them seperate to make this Blueprint more portable.

 - **Credential Name** - WIN_VM_CRED
 - **Username** - Administrator